EasyScience/EasyDiffractionLibDocs/docs/getting-started.md

 ## Requirements

-The EasyDiffraction library is developed in the Python programming language and thus requires Python to be installed on your system.
-The library is compatible with Python versions from 3.9 to 3.12.
+The EasyDiffraction library is developed in Python so Python must be be installed on your system.
+The library is compatible with Python versions 3.9 through 3.12.

 ## Environment setup <small>optional</small> { #environment-setup data-toc-label="Environment setup" }

-We recommend using a virtual environment, which is an isolated Python runtime.
-If you are in a virtual environment, any packages you install or update will be local to that environment.
-If you run into problems, you can simply delete and recreate the environment.
-It is straightforward to set up:
+We recommend using a virtual environment - an isolated Python runtime where any packages you install or update are contained within that environment.
+If you encounter issues, you can simply delete and recreate the environment.
+Setting it up is straightforward:

 * Create a new virtual environment with:
 ```console